 However, this fee has since been reduced to 0.25%.
 Whether or not this is competitive is somewhat debatable.
 On the one hand, there are definitely better commission rates available in the market.
-For example, Binance charges 0.1% per trade, and eToro charges no commission at all, although spread applies.
+For example, Binance charges 0.1% per trade, and with eToro one needs to consider the applicable spread.

 With that said, by using one of the aforementioned exchanges, you will only get the price offered by that specific platform.
 In the case of Changelly, the provider will find you the best rate possible at the time of the transaction.